wipegup/mod-4-gear-up-outlines/1811/Citizen_Journalism_Lewis.md

+Partner Feedback: Add more information about how this impacts us as developers and what we can do to avoid the problems associated with citizen journalism.
+Don't spend too much time going through examples.

 Link to your slide deck: I will send my updated slides to EllenMary via Slack

 Name of your Gear Up Presentation: Citizen Journalism in the Internet Age